-As we’ve noted in all our recent staff reports, the real threat facing business in the last two years has not been legislation, but regulation.
-The Obama Administration’s executive departments and agencies have moved aggressively to reverse the free market policies of the previous Administration, and to impose burdensome, costly and time consuming regulations on business at all levels and in all industries.
-Virtually all of the Federal Departments and agencies are promulgating new rules and regulations, many of them spawned by the banking reform and health care reform bills passed by Congress last year.
+As we’ve noted in all our recent staff reports, the real threat facing business in the last three years – and certain to continue – has not been legislation, but regulation.
+The Obama Administration’s executive departments and agencies have moved aggressively to reverse the free market policies of the previous Administration, and have imposed burdensome, costly, time consuming and pro-union regulations on business at all levels and in all industries.
+Virtually all of the Federal Departments and agencies promulgated new rules and regulations, many of them spawned by the banking reform and health care reform bills passed by Congress in 2010.

-(Information on the regulations in the health care area can be found in that separate staff report.)
-But the most activist agencies are OHSA, EBSA, W&D, OFCCP, FLSA, OLMS…the whole alphabet soup of regulatory agencies within the Department of Labor (DoL).
-And, even more threatening to business, the National Labor Relations Board (NLRB) is pursuing rare ule-making and an aggressive case law agenda.
+The most active—and those with the most immediate impact on the workplace – are OHSA, EBSA, W&D, OFCCP, FLSA, OLMS…the whole alphabet soup of regulatory agencies within the Department of Labor (DoL).
+And, even more threatening to business, the National Labor Relations Board (NLRB) is pursuing rare rule-making and an aggressive case law agenda.

 In response to the regulatory threat in the labor area, the Coalition for a Democratic Workplace – the business coalition organized to oppose card check legislation which NAW helps manage – re-defined its mission to focus on the regulations which threaten employers’ ability to manage their own places of business.
 As part of that reorganization, the coalition retained labor counsel to follow the regulatory agenda and coordinate the filing of comments and amicus briefs in response to agency rulemaking and eventually to take our case for regulatory restraint to court.